-Some themes are inherently part of the _Vampire experience, and the Storyteller will either expand on those or introduce his own into the mix.
+Some themes are inherently part of the Vampire experience, and the Storyteller will either expand on those or introduce their own into the mix.

 A Beast I Am, Lest a Beast I Become: Vampire lets you play the monster and makes you morally accountable for it.
 All of the protagonists are vampires: blood-drinking monsters who dwell in the shadows at the edge of society and subculture.
 Vampires have tremendous power, but that power comes paired with the Curse of Caine, which carries a Biblical gravity.
 Players have an emotional stake in these characters, and when we play the game, we see their dark side and watch them wrestle with morality.
 This timeless riddle implies that all vampires must fall eventually, but when and under what circumstances?
 These questions are at the root of the chronicles that we play.

 The Masquerade: It’s the very foundation of Vampire.
 Once the character is Embraced, they are drawn behind the curtain, and everything they know is changed.
 The Kindred try to keep the curtain closed, convincing their prey that monsters do not, in fact, hide among them.
 Inevitably, cracks appear in the façade and the Damned are revealed for who they are.
 What happens when this occurs?